retrocomputacion/retrobbs/readme.md

 ---
 # 5 Encoders
-Starting on v0.50 RetroBBS is moving towards an encoding agnostic implementation.
+RetroBBS v0.50 started moving towards an encoding agnostic implementation.
 This means reducing to a minimum instances of hard coded platform specific strings and control codes, replacing them with generic ASCII/Unicode strings and _TML_ tags.

 For this purpose a new `Encoder` class has been created.</br>
 This class provides platform specific encoding/decoding of strings, as well as defining the basic control codes and color palette.